Medical Negligence Claims

 Protecting your means-tested benefits

 Your financial circumstances change when you receive personal injury compensation.
 This means your means tested benefits may be at risk.
 You can however protect your entitlement to your benefits and benefit from your compensation by setting up a personal injury trust.
-Our specialist medical negligence solicitors will be happy to advise you if this is applicable.
+Our specialist medical and clinical negligence solicitors will be happy to advise you if this is applicable.

 The costs process